AlizaNawaz-Dev/Data_science/Month: 2/Week3/SQL Database/Tables and keys.md

  •  Any column containing **unique attributes** can be assigned as primary key.

  • **For Example:**
-               ∙ In DB of citizen's CNIC of every person is unique so we can identify each citizen uniquely using their cnic.
+               ∙ In DB of citizen's **CNIC of every person is unique** so we can identify each citizen uniquely using their cnic.

-               ∙ There's a possibility of having multiple citizens of same name so here primary key come in action and identify each person as seperate entity.
+               ∙ There's a possibility of having multiple citizens of same name so here primary key come in action and identify each person as seperate entity based on CNIC.

+⇒ **Foreign key:**

+• Provides a **link** between data in two tables.

+• It's basically a column or a set of columns in a table whose **values correspond to the values of the primary key** in another table.

+• In simple words foreign key is primary key of another table.

+⇒ **Composite key:**

+• A primary key having **two or more attributes**.

+• If a single column can't identify any row uniquely, a **combination of over one column** can uniquely identify any record.